Who are we?

 ADL has beautiful, healthy, sterilized, vaccinated cats in need of new outdoor homes.
 These cats make ideal residents for farms, stables, barns, garages or other suitable locations with outdoor shelter possibilities.

-Programs
+Our Programs

 Spay & Neuter